oeed/OneOS/README.md

+If you are going to modify any part of OneOS you MUST set isDebug to true in the startup folder.
+Otherwise I'll be bombarded with error reports that have nothing to do with me.

 Forums Post: http://www.computercraft.info/forums2/index.php?s=6cde19f0e95d5793f759f7ab9687abe4&app=forums&module=post&section=post&do=edit_post&f=32&t=17286&p=166445&st=0&_from=quickedit

 Late last year I looked at PearOS and a few other ComputerCraft OSs and tried to find the best parts and problems with each.
 I found that in the case of PearOS and a few others you couldn't do anything.
 PearOS was nice and shiny, but it was completely useless.
 Others such as CraftBang were much loved by the community, however, I felt that CraftBang was a bit hard to use and a bit too plain.
 So, I set off to try to combine all the best parts of other OSs and a few things of my own in to one.
 I've tried to include everything into OneOS and what I couldn't/haven't can be found on the App Store (more on that later).
 In essence, it is an 'All in one OS' (are you picking up the meaning of the name yet :P)